Wellcome Collection: History and development

 Wellcome Collection is part of the Wellcome Trust, founded by Sir Henry Solomon Wellcome (1853–1936).
-An extensive and enthusiastic traveller, Henry Wellcome amassed a huge collection of books, paintings and objects on the theme of historical development of medicine worldwide.
+An extensive traveller, Wellcome amassed a huge collection of books, paintings and objects on the theme of historical development of medicine worldwide.
 There was an earlier Wellcome Historical Medical Museum at 54a Wigmore Street, housing artefacts from around the world.

-The Wellcome Trust moved its administrative offices into their new Gibbs Building (designed for the Trust by Michael Hopkins and Partners) on the adjoining site in Euston Road, completed 2004: thereby creating an opportunity for a new public venue in the old Wellcome Building.
+The Wellcome Trust moved its administrative offices into their new Gibbs Building (designed for the Trust by Michael Hopkins and Partners) on the adjoining site in Euston Road, completed 2004, thereby creating an opportunity for a new public venue in the old Wellcome Building.
 The collection opened to the public in June 2007.

 Due to its historical holdings, the Wellcome Collection is a member of The London Museums of Health & Medicine group.

 Having been open since 2007, Wellcome Collection re-opened with additional public spaces in October 2015.

-Melanie Keen took over as the director of the Wellcome Collection in 2019.
+Sam Owen took over as the interim director of the Wellcome Collection in 2026, replacing Melanie Keen.

+Collection practices

+Henry Wellcome's collection practices have subsequently come under greater scrutiny, particularly regarding the circumstances under which some objects entered his collection.
+In 2021, the Collection acknowledged that Wellcome’s collecting was shaped by colonialism: many objects bought at auction in the late 19th and early 20th century had no documentation stating how they had been acquired, and may have been "unjustly taken" from communities across Europe, Asia, Africa, and the Middle East.

+The Collection has since committed to work with communities to better understand the provenance of its inventory.
+In 2025, the Collection returned a group of Jain manuscripts to India after researchers found they had been acquired without the consent of the communities to which they belonged.